Many users are harassed by constant calls from scammers and sales consultants (Photo: The Anh).

 This makes me very uncomfortable and affects my personal life."

-Not only are there offers to buy goods, apartments or make credit cards.
+It’s not just about offers to buy goods, apartments or get credit cards.
 Many people also receive impersonation and scam calls.

-Ms. Cam Tien (living and working in Ho Chi Minh City) shared with reporters: "I work in Ho Chi Minh City and recently received a call from someone claiming to be an electricity employee, asking me to pay my electricity and water bill in my hometown.
-Because I have been following the news about scams in the press, I knew this was a scam call so I hung up immediately."
+Ms. Cam Tien (living and working in Ho Chi Minh City) shared with reporters: "I work in Ho Chi Minh City and recently received a call from someone claiming to be an electricity employee, asking me to pay for electricity and water in my hometown.
+Because I have been following scam information in the press, I knew this was a scam call so I hung up immediately."

-Although the situation of fraud through impersonation calls has been reported and warned by the press and media many times, many people still become victims of these tricks.
+Although the situation of fraud through impersonation calls has been reported and warned a lot by the press and media, many people still become victims of these tricks.

 Recently, on May 15, Hanoi City Police said that the investigation agency had just received a report from a citizen about being defrauded of property.

-According to authorities, on the afternoon of May 7, Ms. L. (19 years old, a university student) received a phone call from someone claiming to be a police officer from Quang Ninh province.
+According to authorities, on the afternoon of May 7, Ms. L. (19 years old, a university student) received a phone call claiming to be an officer of the Quang Ninh Provincial Police.

 The subject informed that Ms. L. was involved in a money laundering and drug trafficking ring and asked her to pay money to prove her innocence.
 Out of fear, Ms. L. followed the instructions and transferred a total of nearly 3 billion VND to the scammer.